floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 layout(binding=3) uniform texture2D tex;
 ```

-To 'populate' this bindslot on the CPU side you now need two objects: an image
+To 'populate' this bindslot on the CPU side you need two objects now: an image
 object, and a texture view on the image object:

 ```c